 Review of the fundamentals of musicianship.
-Required for students who do not receive a grade of C or higher in MUS 143
+Required for students who do not receive a grade of C or higher in MUS 143 Credits 1 Division UG School Division School of the Arts

 MUS 130: FUNDAMENTALS OF CONDUCTING

 An introduction to the art of conducting, this course will lead students to develop an understanding of the basic vocabulary, gestures and interpretation necessary for conducting music ensembles.